mfukar/mfukar.github.com/_posts/2016-05-21-ticketspinlock.md

 * A must always wait at least as long as B
 * B must always wait at least as long as C

-Therefore, as delays accumulate, most of the thread execution time is spent waitign for the lock.
+Therefore, as delays accumulate, most of the thread execution time is spent waiting for the lock.
 This is undesirable.
 The ticket lock provides us with some extra information that the test-and-set lock doesn't, and it helps us make a decision: the number of processors already waiting on the lock.
 This can be obtained by calculating the difference `my_ticket - now_serving`.
 Now, as Crummey & Scott observe, we need an estimate of how long it will take _each_ processor to release the lock.
 If this time is accurately known, great, but it's unlikely in practice.
-A common occurence for estimating it is the _expected average_, which is a risky choice: if the processors in line for the lock average less than the expected amount, the waiting processor will delay too long, and thus slow down all threads.
+A common occurrence for estimating it is the _expected average_, which is a risky choice: if the processors in line for the lock average less than the expected amount, the waiting processor will delay too long, and thus slow down all threads.
 A better choice is the _minimum_ time that a processor may hold the